 Hamsters travel up to 6 miles a night in the wild while foraging for food and evading predators.

 While it’s tricky for captive hamsters to do the same, providing a large running wheel at least 28 cm in diameter enables your pet to be active, keeping its body strong and healthy.
-It also offers mental enrichment.
-Other forms of enrichment include:

-- Cork logs
+- Cork logs.

-- Tunnels
+- Tunnels.

-- Plenty of bedding
+- Plenty of bedding.

 Minimize Stress